Police community support officer: Use of force

 Under a mix of legislation and common law, a PCSO can use reasonable force to arrest or detain a suspected offender.
-PCSOs in theory can all use handcuffs to detain using their own detention powers or arrest using 'any person' powers when on duty.
-At present only three forces permit this and issue handcuffs.
+PCSOs can all use handcuffs (if their force provides them) to detain using their own detention powers or arrest using 'any person' powers when on duty.
+At present only four forces issue handcuffs officially.

 The use of reasonable force is provided by s3 Criminal Law Act 1967, the Common Law and the Human Rights Act 1998.
 Reasonable force is further provided to PCSOs under Section 38(8) Police Reform Act 2002 when using a power which - in the same circumstances - would also be a power available to a Constable.